-Hotels that present amazing video content on their websites and social media networks have a better chance of getting traffic and increasing their direct booking numbers.
-There are plenty of stats available online that show video content’s impact.
-Video is consumed online more than any other form of content because it is easier to connect to the viewer through motion picture.
-Filming video for your hotel is more than just pointing and shooting a camera: one must understand the technical aspects of capturing a great shot to conjure an emotion.
+Hotels that present fantastic video content on their websites and social media networks have a better chance of getting traffic and increasing their direct booking numbers.
+There are plenty of stats available online that show video content's impact.
+Video is consumed online more than any other form of content because it is easier to connect to the viewer through motion pictures.
+Filming video for your hotel is more than just pointing and shooting a camera: one must understand the technical aspects of capturing a great shot to conjure emotion.
 Many small hotels may not be able to afford a professional videographer to film for them.
 Below are some helpful tips that will allow anyone on the hotel staff to shoot videos like a professional.

 Use What You Have

-A few decades ago, videographers would need an expensive digital camera and a bunch of equipment to shoot high quality videos.
-Due to advancements in smartphone technology, you’ll no longer need to spend a few thousand to shoot like a pro.
+A few decades ago, videographers would need an expensive digital camera and a bunch of equipment to shoot high-quality videos.
+Due to advancements in smartphone technology, you'll no longer need to spend a few thousand to shoot like a pro.
 Smartphones like the Apple iPhone 6 and The Nexus 6 are great options for filming in your hotel.
-Both phones come with the ability to shoot HD Video, slow motion, and more.
+Both phones come with the ability to shoot HD Videos, slow motion, and more.
 They also come with a bevy of apps to improve the color and look of your videos.

 Keep it Steady